Could low Free T3 be causing you ongoing issues?

 T3 interacts with brain receptors and makes the brain more sensitive to chemicals such as Serotonin and Norepinephrine, which affects your alertness, memory, mood and emotion.

 Issues caused by a low Free T3 can boil down to simple under treatment of your thyroid disease, i.e. you not being on enough thyroid hormone replacement medication.
 It can also be caused by an enzyme called iodothyronine deiodinase that is either deficient or not compatible for some people.
-The enzyme iodothyronine deiodinase is important in the activation and deactivation of thyroid hormones.
-T4 is converted into T3 by deiodinase activity.
-A problem with this can therefore cause conversion issues, where TSH can look ‘fine’, as well as Free T4, but with a low Free T3 and continued hypothyroid symptoms and development of other health conditions (such as mental health and heart/blood pressure problems).
+This enzyme is important in the activation and deactivation of thyroid hormones, such as the conversion of T4 to T3.
+A problem with this can therefore cause conversion issues, where TSH can look ‘fine’, as well as a Free T4 level, but with a low Free T3 and continued hypothyroid symptoms and development of other health conditions.

 If you are on T4-only medication such as Levothyroxine, Synthroid etc. and still don’t feel fully well, then it is likely you could not be converting T4 to T3 and are experiencing the above issues.